nylki/lindenmayer/README.md

 ### initializing

-You can init a L-System object with the `new` keyword:
+You can init a L-System object with the `new` keyaxiom:
 ```.js
 new LSystem(options)
 ```

 `options` may contain:
-- `word`: A String or an Array of Objects to set the initial word (sometimes called axiom, start or initiator).
+- `axiom`: A String or an Array of Objects to set the initial axiom (sometimes called axiom, start or initiator).
-- `productions`: key-value Object to set the productions from one symbol to its word.
+- `productions`: key-value Object to set the productions from one symbol to its axiom.
 Used when calling `iterate()`
 - `finals`: Optional key-value Object to set Functions be executed for each symbol in sequential order.
 Useful for visualization.
 Used when calling `final()`.

 advanced options (see [API docs](not yet created) for details):